Choosing a Tire Pressure Monitoring System for your Dump Truck

 Overview

-You may have heard that Tire Pressure Monitoring Systems (TPMS) when used properly, can save fuel, increase tire life, and improve safety.
-Previous work by the Federal Motor Carrier Safety Administration documented the following effects of improperly inflated tires.
+Tire Pressure Monitoring Systems (TPMS), when used correctly, can help save fuel, extend tire life, and improve safety.
+The Federal Motor Carrier Safety Administration (FMCSA) has documented the risks of improperly inflated tires, which include:

 • Reduced fuel economy

-• Increased roadside assistance calls to repair tires
+• Increased roadside assistance calls for tire repairs

 • Type of TPMS